rameshbhobhiya/Ramesh-Bhobhiya/README.md

-# Here is what are the key subjects I have done !
+# Here are the key subjects I have done !
 ## I have learnt Probability and Stochastic Processes
 ## I have learnt Foundation Of Data Science
 ## C++ , Matlab,Latex,Python